 While selling offline may sound a bit intimidating, it’s simple to handle transactions while on-the-go by using a mobile point-of-sale system like Shopify POS.
 It syncs with your online store so your sales, inventory, and customer data is all up-to-date without any manual work on your end.

-Now that you have a viable bath bomb business idea and guidance on how to execute on it, you can work toward building a long-term, sustainable income.
+Now that you have a viable business idea and guidance on how to execute it, you can work toward building a long-term, sustainable income in the bath bomb industry.